cloudflare/cloudflare-docs/content/email-routing/_partials/_enable-create-worker.md

 12. Select **Save** to finish setting up your Email Worker.

 You have successfully created your Email Worker.
-In the Email Worker’s card, select the **route** field to expand it and check the routes associated with the Worker.
+In the Email Worker's card, select the **route** field to expand it and check the routes associated with the Worker.